hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `certificate` - (Optional) One or more (up to 10) `certificate` blocks as defined below.

 * `client_certificate_enabled` - (Optional) Enforce a client certificate to be presented on each request to the gateway?
-This is only supported when sku type is `Consumption`.
+This is only supported when SKU type is `Consumption`.

 * `gateway_disabled` - (Optional) Disable the gateway in main region?
 This is only supported when `additional_location` is set.